 - Make any configuration changes required in Salesforce to handle the imported data.
 For example, you might need to create new custom fields, add new values to picklists, or temporarily deactivate workflow rules.

-View this video for more information on cleaning up your import file.
+View the second video "Data Import: Clean Up Your Import File" in the How To Import Data into Salesforce Series for more information on cleaning up your import file.

 Start the wizard.

 - From Setup, enter Data Import Wizard in the Quick Find box, then select Data Import Wizard.

 - Review the information provided on the welcome page, then click Launch Wizard!